dashjoin/translate/README.md

 TODO: arguments

+When you are happy with the translations, you can download the text bundle from this page.
+See the section below on how to add this file to your project for production.

 ### Rules

 Any website or application contains parts that must not be translated, for instance a table displaying dynamic results from a database.
 Dashjoin Translate uses [CSS selectors](https://www.w3schools.com/cssref/css_selectors.asp) to identify these elements.
 The rules dialog shows an editable overview table with each row representing one rule.
 A text is not translated if its HTML element does not match any of the rules.